Regional Sponsored Migration Scheme visa (subclass 187)

 For primary applicants who are exempt from providing evidence of competent English language ability (see above) and for each of your dependants aged 18 years or older at the time you apply, they must provide one of the following:

-evidence that they have functional English – see How can I prove I have functional English? or
+a. evidence that they have functional English – see How can I prove I have functional English? or

-if they do not have functional English, a statement indicating that you intend to pay the second visa application charge.
+b. if they do not have functional English, a statement indicating that you intend to pay the second visa application charge.

 This evidence is not required to be demonstrated at the time you lodge your application.
 Your application will not, however, be finalised until this evidence is provided or payment is made.